Igmat/baset/docs/Is_TDD_wrong.md

 You may guess some answers, but in general all these tools are very similar.
 You may see that even in different languages things remain mostly the same.

-So we have at least 8 years experience with unit-testing in JavaScript world.
+So we have at least **8 years experience** with unit-testing in JavaScript world.
 But we just adapted something already existing at that point of time.
 Unit-testing as we know it appeared much earlier.
 If we will take release of [Test Anything Protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) (1987) as starting point, then we use existing approach longer than I live.

 [TDD](https://en.wikipedia.org/wiki/Test-driven_development) itself isn't much younger than automated unit-testing, [if not older](https://www.quora.com/Why-does-Kent-Beck-refer-to-the-rediscovery-of-test-driven-development-Whats-the-history-of-test-driven-development-before-Kent-Becks-rediscovery).
 It brings us to the point where we can properly assess its pros and cons.

 ## TDD overview
-In order to be at the page same, let me remind you what is TDD.
+In order to be at the same page, let me remind you what is TDD.

-> Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
+> **Test-driven development (TDD)** is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only. **(c)** [wikipedia](https://en.wikipedia.org/wiki/Test-driven_development)

 ![tdd-cycle](./images/tdd-cycle.svg)